 Bringing too much produce home from the farmer’s market or planting a few too many seedlings in your garden can leave you with leftover or overripe fruits and veggies that can often go to waste.

-Consider this: More than 34 million tons of food waste is generated in the U.S. each year.
+Consider this: Approximately 133 billion pounds of food is wasted in the U.S. each year.
 According to the Natural Resources Defense Council, about two-thirds of household food waste is due to spoilage, meaning you can significantly reduce your impact by using up perishable produce before it goes bad.